tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Most importantly, in the photographs the house does not look like it is ready to tip over!
 Loran writes that this "leftward-leaning axis of the house may be understood as a distortion that increases the tension of the house in relation to the four sides of the frame" [p.
 53].

 To my eyes, this tipping of the axes makes the painting come alive.
+It seems funny somehow!

 For Loran, it "has always suggested to me the setting for a melodramatic scene in a Dostoievski novel".
 He goes on to claim "the window shapes, giving a somewhat haunted or deserted aspect to the scene, also contribute to the dramatic effect" [p.
 53].

+Apparently where Loran is disposed to see scenes from *Notes From Underground* and *Crime and Punishment,* I'm more influenced by shows like *Parks and Recreation,* *Friends,* and *The Office.*

 The author describes how the shapes take the viewer's eyes on a circular, clockwise path from the bottom of the image, to the house on the left and then up to its roof, and finally to the smaller buildings on the right.
 He concludes his analysis by writing "the real drama in the painting derives from the plastic forces" [p.
 54] that control our attention.